benwmaddox/DataAccessGeneration/readme.md

 * Make sure the current user has access to the Northwind database.

 ### Changes
+#### 2023-10-20 (V1.28)
+* Breaking change: throwing runtime error on an instance when a transaction is in progress but the transaction isn't being used.

 #### 2023-09-29 (V1.27)
 * Updated procedure execution so it can find results when: fallback option is used because of temp tables and user defined table types are used as parameters.
 * Fakes for run transaction will work now